SergioGonzalezGomez/RockPaperScissors/readMe.md

 ## Rock Paper Scissors!

 - A project I made of the famous game with the modality that implements Lizard & Spock!
-I hope you enjoy.
+I hope you enjoy

 ### Server

-- Use localhost as server and localstorage as database.
+- Use localhost as server and localstorage as database

 ### Client